SanthoshS20/Address-Version-Controller/README.md

 HOW TO RUN THIS APPLICATION IN YOUR LOCAL :
 1.Clone it first.
+2.go to that path.
-2.Create a database in the postgres with the database name that i mentioned in the "database.yml" file that is located in the config folder.
+3.Create a database in the postgres with the database name that i mentioned in the "database.yml" file that is located in the config folder.
-3.Create a role in postgres that i mentioned in the same file "database.yml".
+4.Create a role in postgres that i mentioned in the same file "database.yml".
-4.run rails server.
+5.run rails server.
-5.Using postman perform different http request and response.
+6.Using postman perform different http request and response.